MicrosoftDocs/azure-docs/articles/iot-hub/iot-hub-csharp-node-twin-getstarted.md

 ## Create the device app
 In this section, you create a Node.js console app that connects to your hub as **myDeviceId**, and then updates its reported properties to contain the information that it is connected using a cellular network.

 1. Create a new empty folder called **reportconnectivity**.
-In the **reportconnectivity** folder, create a new package.json file using the following command at your command-prompt.
+In the **reportconnectivity** folder, create a new package.json file using the following command at your command prompt.
 Accept all the defaults:

     ```
     npm init
     ```
-2. At your command-prompt in the **reportconnectivity** folder, run the following command to install the **azure-iot-device**, and **azure-iot-device-mqtt** package:
+2. At your command prompt in the **reportconnectivity** folder, run the following command to install the **azure-iot-device**, and **azure-iot-device-mqtt** package:

     ```
     npm install azure-iot-device azure-iot-device-mqtt --save
     ```
 3. Using a text editor, create a new **ReportConnectivity.js** file in the **reportconnectivity** folder.
-4. Add the following code to the **ReportConnectivity.js** file, and substitute the **{device connection string}** placeholder with the connection string you copied when you created the **myDeviceId** device identity:
+4. Add the following code to the **ReportConnectivity.js** file, and substitute the **{device connection string}** placeholder with the device connection string you copied when you created the **myDeviceId** device identity:

         'use strict';
         var Client = require('azure-iot-device').Client;